 What Else to Pack for Hawaii

 I’ve put together a weekend packing list, which can help you see some of the basics I pack for every single trip.
-Additionally, here are a couple tips to help you pack for your trip to Hawaii:
+Additionally, here are a couple tips to help you know what to bring to Hawaii:

-- What you pack for Hawaii could vary a lot based on the season you visit.
+- What to pack for Hawaii could vary a lot based on the season you visit.

 - Don’t want to pack a guidebook?
 Snag a digital copy.
 Lonely Planet offers ebook versions of all their guidebooks, usually at the same price or cheaper.
 Here’s the link for all of their Hawaii books.